History First-Level Courses

 Considerable emphasis is also placed on the development of skills: investigative skills - learning how to seek out and find relevant information and ideas in libraries and elsewhere; analytical and critical skills - learning how to probe beneath the surface of history; essay-writing - constructing well-focused, clearly organised essays; and oral skills - developing the ability to participate in class discussion.

-History 101: The Origins of the Modern World Crisis
+History 101: Africa and the Making of the Modern World (Semester 1)